-In early American history, women did actually have an impact on the farms.
-They often did bookkeeping and would tend to the family garden.
+In early American history, women still had an impact on the farms.
+They often did bookkeeping, would tend to the family garden, and help with other tasks.
 However, their work was never recorded by the Department of Agriculture, so it appeared that women were practically non-existent in agriculture.
-This began to change in the 1960s-1980s when it became clear that women were very important to the well-being of the farms.
+It wasn't until after World War II women were found in the history of agriculture.

 By the end of the war, more than 6 million men left their plows to join the military or to work in other more profitable industries.
 While many foreign laborers and prisoners of war were used on the farm, women were the major driving power on the farm.
 The USDA Extension Service reported that between 1943 and 1945 about 1.5 million non-farm women were placed in the industry.
 During the same time, nearly the same number of women were hired directly by the farms.